 The Greeks didn’t destroy any oil.
 There was plenty!

-The Greeks knew that it was important to the Jews to use spiritually pure oil in the template (meaning the high priest had made and sealed it).
+The Greeks knew that it was important to the Jews to use spiritually pure oil in the temple (meaning the high priest had made and sealed it).
 This war was religious, not physical: the Greeks saw no need to destroy the oil itself, instead knowing that merely destroying the seals was enough to ruin the Jews’ ritual.

 The Jews could’ve decided to use the impure oil, but instead searched high and low for any remaining pure oil.